Exam season is inching ever closer, and what better way to prepare than with scientifically proven techniques?

-Rise above it!
-Leave the mob to battle over who's doing the most-insane revision marathons, safe in the knowledge that you're focused on a revision plan that actually works.
+Leave the others to battle over who's doing the most insane revision marathons, safe in the knowledge that you're focused on a revision plan that is guaranteed to work.

 Professor John Dunlosky’s meta-study comes to a clear conclusion.

-In experiments where one group learned in long sessions and the other broke the sessions up into chunks, the second group always learnt more when they were tested.
+In experiments where one group learned in long sessions and the other broke the sessions up into chunks, the second group always performed better when they were tested.

-The message from Professor Dunlosky’s research is clear.
-It's better to use spaced practice: learn a topic over several shorter sessions rather than keep going for hours until you’ve finished.
+The message is clear.
+It's better to use spaced practice.
+Learn a topic over several shorter sessions rather than studying for hours on end until you’ve finished.
 Even leaving gaps of days between sessions is fine.
-Take some breaks and keep going back to it.

 Chunk your revision with our smart study planner

-More than 100 experimental studies over the last 10 years have all come to the same conclusion: testing works.
+More than 100 experimental studies over the last ten years have all come to the same conclusion: testing works.

 It works whatever method of testing you use – flashcards, multiple choice, short answers – and it works even if you’re testing yourself using a different format from the exam.

-Secondly, learning happens after the testing – you find out what you know and what you don't.
-That means you can restudy the material you were weaker on – filling in gaps in your learning.
+Secondly, testing yourself teaches you what you know and what you don't.
+That means you can restudy the material you were weaker on – plugging the holes in your learning.

-In the third session you test yourself on these cards and in the fourth you practise an exam question, checking your answer against the mark scheme.
-The final session is checking how well you did and filling in gaps in your knowledge.
+In the third session, test yourself on these cards and in the fourth, practise an exam question, checking your answer against the mark scheme.
+For the fifth and final session, check how well you did and filling in gaps in your knowledge.

 This way, you’ve used all these three techniques: spaced practice, active learning and testing.